 Gum Disease Symptoms

-The following are some of the primary symptoms of gum disease.
+The following are some of the primary gum disease symptoms.

 - Inflamed Gums: Gum disease always starts with inflammation along the gum line.
 As such, the first warning signs of gingivitis are red or swollen gums that are especially sensitive and prone to bleeding.